To learn more about our HHP doctoral program, click here to view our HHP Ph.D. Student Handbook.

-The Ph.D. in HHP is aligned directly with the College mission as a single college-wide Ph.D. program, with six concentrations that are housed and administered by the three departments, according to the following organizational structure:
+The Ph.D. in HHP is aligned directly with the College mission as a single college-wide Ph.D. program, with six concentrations that are housed and administered by the four departments, according to the following organizational structure:

 Applied Physiology and Kinesiology (APK): Ph.D. students in APK study the immediate and lasting effects of exercise and its use in disease prevention and rehabilitation as well as fundamental mechanisms within muscle biology, cardiovascular function, motor neuroscience, biomechanics, environmental physiology, sports medicine and emotion regulation.
 APK Ph.D. concentrations include Exercise Physiology and Biobehavioral Science, with further specializations in biomechanics, motor control and learning, performance psychology, and sports medicine / athletic training.